About Us

 Interested in contributing?

 Membership of the organising committee is open to all volunteers interested in the UK’s extractive industry.
 The roles undertaken by individual committee members are varied and suit a wide range of knowledge and experience.
-If you would like to know more about EIG, please get in touch with EIG Secretary, Clive Mitchell.
+If you would like to learn more about EIG, please contact our Secretary, Clive Mitchell.